fletcherg/zendesk-client/README.md

 Basic zendesk powershell module. :dragon_face:

-Sorry this is pretty lame :sweat:.
-PRs welcome..
+Sorry this is pretty lame.
+I only implemented a couple of functions that I needed at the time... :sweat:.
+PRs welcome etc.

 # Getting Started